Understanding your house and contents premiums

 We use various sources of data to assess the level of risk each address faces, looking at factors like soil type and how close it is to an earthquake fault.
 We combine this with information about the building itself such as its age, number of stories, construction material and its sum insured.

-To help us better understand earthquake risk in New Zealand, we’ve partnered with Risk Management Solutions (RMS) – one of the world’s leading catastrophe modelling companies.
-RMS earthquake models are built using advanced technologies, science, and data, including lessons from historical events, geologic data, ongoing global research and damage statistics.
+To help us better understand earthquake and flood risk in New Zealand, we’ve worked with Risk Management Solutions (RMS) – one of the world’s leading catastrophe modelling companies.
+RMS combines advanced technologies, like cloud, and machine learning, with proven data and science including lessons from historical events, geologic data, ongoing global research and damage statistics..

-Assessing properties with this level of detail means earthquake damage risk can vary from one address to another, even for properties on the same street.
+Assessing properties with this level of detail means flood and earthquake damage risk can vary from one address to another, even for properties on the same street.
 These differences are reflected in our premiums.

 Why is the cost of house and contents insurance going up?